Skip to content

 # Retrieve the Sobol sample array

-sample_array = np.array(sensitivity_dict['sample'])
+sample_array = numpy.array(sensitivity_dict['sample'])

-# Retrieve targeted simulation DataFrames
+# Retrieve targeted DataFrames from sensitivity simulations

 simulation_dict = sensitivity_dict['simulation']

-df_name = 'channel_sd_yr_df' # Example output
+df_name = 'channel_sd_mon_df' # Example output

 df_dict = {}